Causal Judge Evaluation: Calibrated Surrogate Metrics for LLM Systems: Implementation, Engineering, and Reproducibility

 \subsection{Folds and cross–fitting}

 We use $K{=}5$ folds by default.
-The fold map $F(i)$ is a stable hash of \texttt{x\_id} modulo $K$, ensuring that all modules (AutoCal–R, SIMCal–W, DR nuisances) share identical OOF boundaries.
+The fold map $F(i)$ is a stable hash of \texttt{x\_id} modulo $K$, ensuring that all modules (reward calibration, weight stabilization, DR nuisances) share identical OOF boundaries.
 Oracle folds are derived by intersecting $F(i)$ with $L_i{=}1$.
 The hash rule is $F(x\_id){=}\mathrm{hash}(x\_id)\bmod 5$.